AerialMantis/aerialmantis.github.io/_posts/2015-09-19-introduction-to-templates.md

 categories: c++
 ---

-C++ template programming is difficult, the instantiation process is complex and template code can often be difficult to debug and sometimes even read.
+C\+\+ template programming is difficult, the instantiation process is complex and template code can often be difficult to debug and sometimes even read.
 However it can also be extremely powerful for creating generic code that can dramatically reduce duplication and improve the runtime performance of your application.

 When I was learning templates I found many concepts difficult to grasp, however I understood them better after spending some time looking at templates from the perspective of the compiler.
 This lead me to write a series of blog posts; providing a bottom up approach to template programming, starting with an introduction to instantiation.
-In this post I aim to introduce C++ templates and describe a simple example of template instantiation in order to provide a foundation for later posts covering more advanced features.
+In this post I aim to introduce C\+\+ templates and describe a simple example of template instantiation in order to provide a foundation for later posts covering more advanced features.

-All of the code samples that I include in this and subsequent posts can be found [here][cpp-samples].

 ## What are Templates

-This may seam very trivial, however one of the biggest problems that many; myself included, encounter when starting out with C++ templates stems from understanding what a template is and therefore understanding how to approach them.
+This may seam very trivial, however one of the biggest problems that many; myself included, encounter when starting out with C\+\+ templates stems from understanding what a template is and therefore understanding how to approach them.
 A template is not a class or a function in itself, it’s a generic blueprint with a list of parameters that defines a group of types or a group of functions.
 This means that no code is generated from a template alone, it must first be instantiated with suitable template arguments to create an actual class or function.

 This instantiation is performed at compile time, allowing you to make use of several useful techniques involving compile time evaluation of template expressions, this is what’s known as template meta programming.

-There are five different kinds of template that can be defined in C++: class templates, function and member function templates, template aliases (from C++11 onwards) and variable templates (from C/+/+14 onwards).
+There are five different kinds of template that can be defined in C\+\+: class templates, function and member function templates, alias templates (from C\+\+11 onwards) and variable templates (from C\+\+14 onwards).

 {% highlight cpp %}
 /* Class template. */